philippemerle/tosca-implementation-landscape/README.md

 * **`<<plugins>>`**: A source implementation is a plugin of another target implementation.
 For instance, **MSO4SC HPC** is a plugin for **Cloudify** orchestrator.
 * **`<<same ecosystem>>`**: Two independent TOSCA implementations are developed jointly.
 For instance, both **Eclipse Winery** and **OpenTOSCA** are developed by the same academia research group.

+All these pieces of information are stored in the [TOSCA Implementation Landscape dataset](TOSCA-Implementation-Landscape.yaml).

 I hope this small classification, sets of both criteria and relationships could help you to select the TOSCA implementations that match both your business and technical requirements.
 Don't hesitate to propose/ask for other new helpful category/criteria/relationship.

 ### Generating the visual diagrams